-LITTLE ITALY — First-time restaurant owner chef Erin Mahoney opened up the doors to Joon this month, bringing the flavours of Caspian and South Caucasus cuisine to Little Italy’s north end.
-Small, seasonal, and sharing-encouraged dishes slathered in herbs and spices characteristic of the region make up most of the menu, but there some fuller mains for those who prefer to go solo.
+LITTLE ITALY — Chef and first-time restaurant owner Erin Mahoney opened the doors to Joon this month, bringing the flavours of Caspian and South Caucasus cuisines to Little Italy’s north end.
+Small, seasonal, and sharing-encouraged dishes slathered in herbs and spices characteristic of the region make up most of the menu, but there are some fuller mains for those who prefer to go solo.
 Mahoney previously held stints at La Bête à Pain, Le St. Urbain and Impasto, the last of which is owned by prominent Little Italy chefs Michele Forgione and Stefano Faita, who along with her husband, marketing exec Ilya Daftari, are partners at Joon.

-VILLERAY — At the corner Henri-Julien and Guizot now stands Saison des pluies, a small neighbourhood café serving pastries, soup, salads and sandwiches (breakfast, meatball, veggie and cheese are all options).
-As its name suggests (“rainy season” in French), the café was designed with staying indoors in mind.
+VILLERAY — At the corner of Henri-Julien and Guizot now stands Saison des pluies, a small neighbourhood café serving pastries, soup, salads, and sandwiches (breakfast, meatball, veggie, and cheese are all options).
+As its name (meaning “rainy season” in French) suggests, the café was designed with staying indoors in mind.
 Conceived by Montreal design studio Alphabet, the space features light woods and leathers, oval tables of all styles, baby blue and terracotta seating and minimal matte black fixtures.

 Saison des pluies is open for takeout at 301 Guizot East.